-If you would like to talk to someone about getting into a Kent school, please contact the Educated at Home team.
+If you would like to talk to someone about finding a place at a Kent school, please contact the Educated at Home team.

-I have left Year 11 and am not in education, employment or training
+I Have Completed Year 11 and am Not in Education, Employment or Training

-If you have left Year 11 there are a number of options open to you:
+If you have completed Year 11 there are a number of options open to you: